 - Keeping all your core programs, platforms, scripts, plugins and themes up to date with the latest versions.
 These versions almost always contain the newest security fixes and additions.

 - If you don’t have “add on” security programs or plugins, get them and install them immediately.
-Platforms like WordPress come with built-in security protocols, but too often they don’t go far enough in protecting your site.
+Platforms like Maintain WordPress come with built-in security protocols, but too often they don’t go far enough in protecting your site.

 - In previous columns we’ve stressed the importance of using “HTTPS” as opposed to just “HTTP.”
 The former gives your users the peace of mind of seeing those five little letters, and if yours in an online store you must absolutely get an SSL certificate that will encrypt your customer’s data.